 Dr Jen Smart of the RSPB Centre for Conservation Science and Professor Jenny Gill of the University of East Anglia have been studying breeding waders on RSPB Reserves in the Norfolk Broads for over ten years, but more recently they have extended their wader research into commercially managed grasslands across Norfolk and Suffolk, using funding from Defra.
 At the February 2015 ‘Foxycology’ conference, Dr Smart explained how the RSPB is trying to manage the conflict between the conservation of ground-nesting birds and foxes.
-The RSPB does not rule out shooting as a protection measure but prefers to adopt non-lethal solutions to the predation problem.
+The RSPB does not rule out shooting as a protection measure – there’s active fox control in the study site – but prefers to adopt non-lethal solutions to the predation problem.
 One answer may be to provide foxes with ‘convenience food’, in the form of mice and voles.
 If it’s easier to find mice and voles than wader nests and chicks then perhaps that’s what foxes will do?

 Predation is a natural process but rates can be severely skewed by the way that the countryside is managed, especially when the balance of predator and prey is disturbed.
 Many predators are opportunists, with species such as foxes, crows, gulls and raptors switching their activities to take advantage of local food availability.
 Seasonal abundance of food resources can affect both survival and productivity.
 An inexperienced young fox must have a better chance of surviving the winter if he is presented with a generous supply of released pheasants, whilst a vixen, trying to raise a litter of cubs, will find easy pickings in a gull colony.
 In the same way, a nature reserve that is full of nesting waders will often attract foxes during the breeding season.